 The existing access under the Hume Motorway was retained when the Road Transport Authority (now Transport for NSW, TfNSW) bisected the lands when acquiring the corridor for the original Hume Highway in 1969.
-The existing access road under the bridge will be sealed and will comply with TfNSW drainage and pavements standards.
+The existing access road under the bridge has been upgraded and sealed and to comply with TfNSW drainage and pavements standards as approved by (Work Authorisation Deed: WAD SYD17/00793/04).